Mrs Mills album releases and press shots

 Another album with the name, 'It's Party Time'.

-It's that same picture again for another version of the 'Everyone's Welcome At Mrs Mills Party' album, this time with a crazy typeface.
+It's that same picture again for another version of the 'Everyone's Welcome At Mrs Mills Party' album,

 There's a curiously similar photo for the cover of 'My Mother The Ragtime Piano Player,' a US release of 'Mrs Mills Plays the Roaring Twenties'.